-Models Description Algorithm Application Generative models They aim to find the correlation between the variables of a dataset whose behavior cannot be defined by a standard mathematical model (Yale et al., 2020a).
+Table 1: Models for synthetic data generation Models Description Algorithm Application Generative models They aim to find the correlation between the variables of a dataset whose behavior cannot be defined by a standard mathematical model (Yale et al., 2020a).
 Adversarial neural networks Several applications on science and technology.
 Prediction of genetic models, generation of unique images or amplification of patterns in images (Beattie, 2020).
 Generative adversarial networks (GANs) Deep neural network architectures composed of two networks: generator and discriminator (adversarial) (Goncalves et al., 2020)- (Goodfellow et al., 2020).
-Deep neural networks Diverse areas

-Variational autoencode rs (VAEs) They can produce synthetic data that follow the same patterns as the large datasets they are fed (Lopez- Martin et al., 2018a).
+Deep neural networks Diverse areas Variational autoencode rs (VAEs) They can produce synthetic data that follow the same patterns as the large datasets they are fed (Lopez-Martin et al., 2018a).
 Neural network Image generation, characteristic extraction and reinforcement learning.

-SMOTE It is an oversampling approach to deal with imbalanced datasets.
-It is an algorithm to address the class imbalance problem (Spositto et al., 2020).
-Own algorithm Diverse areas where there are imbalanced data.
+It is an oversampling approach to deal Diverse areas imbalanced where there datasets.
+It is an Own SMOTE are algorithm to algorithm imbalanced address the data. class imbalance problem (Spositto et al., 2020).